ShinObee5/Recommmender-System/README.md

 # Recommmender-System
-This is a course recommendation System
+This is a AI based course recommender system